RomanyU1662160/action-with-js-template/README.md

 This action opens a new issue on GitHub with a title, body and a list of assignees.

-This repo is created by the GH [JS-Action-template](https://github.com/actions/javascript-action) includes compilation support, tests, a validation workflow, publishing, and versioning guidance.
+This repository is created by the GH [JS-Action-template](https://github.com/actions/javascript-action) includes compilation support, tests, a validation workflow, publishing, and versioning guidance.